thaibirding.com by Nick Upton

 (Photo by Nick Upton)

-Khok Kham is an area of salt farms close to Samut Sakorn (often written as Samut Sakhon, although Samut Sakorn gives a better indication to pronunciation) in the province of the same name and at first glance seems a fairly unlikely place to go birdwatching.
-However, large numbers of shorebirds, egrets and terns congregate here in the winter months with many exciting species seen regularly and this is an ideal place to go as a half day trip from Bangkok; a good option for those birders who have limited time.
+Khok Kham is an area of salt farms and fish ponds in Samut Sakhon province, close to Bangkok, in Central Thailand and at first glance this rather barren and suburban area seems a fairly unlikely place to go bird watching; this is definitely not one of the most scenic parts of the country.
+However, large numbers of shorebirds, egrets and terns congregate here in the winter months (October to mid-April) with many exciting species seen regularly and this is an ideal place to go as a half day trip from Bangkok.
+Indeed, visiting this site is a good option for those birders who have limited time and want to search for the critically endangered Spoon-billed Sandpiper.

-This site is quite barren with very little vegetation and certainly no shade to speak of so it is a good idea to go armed with sunscreen and a hat; some people even bring along their own sunshades!
-At Khok Kham the birds can be quite distant at times and this is a location where a telescope is almost essential.
+This site is completely open with very little vegetation, apart from some mangrove fragments, and certainly no shade to speak of so it is a good idea to go armed with sunscreen and a hat; some people bring along a parasol!
+At Khok Kham the birds can be quite approachable if you exercise good field craft but here a telescope is more or less essential to search through the flocks of birds.

 Birding Highlights